RobDickinson/my-kudu-setup/README.md

 ## Motivation

-The Kudu documentation ([here](http://getkudu.io/docs/installation.html#ubuntu_from_source) and [here](https://github.com/cloudera/kudu)) is quite good, but I wanted to capture all the steps to configuring Ubuntu for Kudu development in one comphrensive and easily reproducible procedure.
+The Kudu documentation ([here](http://getkudu.io/docs/installation.html#ubuntu_from_source) and [here](https://github.com/cloudera/kudu)) is quite good, but I wanted to capture all the steps to configure Ubuntu for Kudu development in one comphrensive and easily reproducible procedure.

 This also includes necessary tweaks for a proxied network environment like we have here at Intel.